What's The Best Floor For A Daycare?

 From a solely durability perspective, laminate is your best bet.
 It’s strong, stable, available in a huge range of colors, and it’s water resistant.
 The key word there?
 Resistant.
 Modern laminate is much better than it used to be about water and spills due to advances in protective coating and sealing, but the inner core boards underneath will still soak up moisture like a sponge if they’re exposed.
 New advances in flooring technology recently brought us the most water resistant laminate on the market (link); it’s even got a 48-hour water warranty, a first for laminate.

-If you decide to go with laminate, be sure to check the AC rating (link to RC).
+If you decide to go with laminate, be sure to check the AC rating.
 That’ll tell you how durable the floor is, and while they’re all pretty dang durable, you’ll be surprised at just how much of a beating laminate can take.